 "He better not bring me anything," Colby muttered, but he knew Tristan was still craning his neck at a group of girls that had just taken a seat a few booths over.

 "Jackpot," Tristan smirked, running a hand through his wild, flaming red hair.
 Colby watched as Tristan took his glasses off and stuffed them into his pocket, having done this since high school.
 Hell if Colby knew why his friend felt the need to take them off; if anything they added to his appearance.

 A minute later, Ashton came flopping down happily beside Colby, a cold beer in his hand.
 "More to come!" he winked playfully, literally opening his hatch and chugging the Canadian like he'd gone for days without liquid.
 Burping, he wiped his mouth and set the glass on the table.
 "Uh oh," he began, noticing the absence of Tristan's glasses.
-"Are there girls?
+"Hot girls?
 Where?"

 "Shutup," Tristan hissed, but he jerked his head to indicate 9 o'clock.

 Like a bees to flowers, both Tristan and Ashton glared hungrily over at the next table.
 Colby was about to try and get a good look too, but just as he popped his head over the comfortable cushions, Ashton jerked him back down in time to greet five waitresses.

 They were all holding large round drink trays, and on each was a variety of coloured liquids in all sorts of different sized glasses.

 "Wait a second," Ashton said, putting his thumb and his forefinger beneath his chin in what he probably thought was a very endearing gesture.
 He glanced around at all the trays now before him and he turned back to the first waitress, confused.
 "I thought I ordered everything on the menu, so what are you girls doing just standing there?"